jj1bdx/avrhwrng/README.md

 * Sample the pin inputs of PD6 and PD7
 * Treat the sampled two-bit pair into two independent bit streams
 * Apply the von Neumann algorithm for two consecutive sampled bits *independently* for each bit stream
-* Accumulate valid bits from two two bit streams into single byte stream
+* Accumulate valid bits from two bit streams into single byte stream
-* Filter the byte stream for each consecutive two-byte pair by XORing the bytes of the pair with each other
+* Filter a two-byte pair from the byte stream by XORing with each other
-* Wait for finishing the USART0 transmission (running in 111111bps for 115200bps)
+* Wait for finishing the USART0 transmission (serial rate: running in 111111bps for 115200bps)
-* Send each filtered byte to USART0
+* Send each filtered byte to USART0 (non-blocking)
 * Go to the top and do it all over again

 The code will run either on ATmega168 or ATmega328P.